For many UK homes, cheap standard broadband or an affordable fibre broadband deal is more than enough.

-However it is also affected by the length of the line.
-In some cases an exchange may have fibre optic, but your home is too far to receive the service.
+However, broadband speed and availability on the BT Openreach services can also be affected by the length of the line.
+In some cases, the exchange may have fibre optic, but you won't be able to get it because your home is too far to receive the service.

-When will my area get high speed broadband?
+When will my area get high-speed broadband?

 Frequently Asked Questions about fast broadband

-- Will I get the speeds advertised?
+Will I get the speeds advertised?

-- Do I need the fastest broadband?
+Do I need the fastest broadband?